 Yes.
 Not only does the injection involve an arsenic compound, which will always cause a reaction, but it also has to be administered to the canine’s lower back.
-That means that your dog will be left in a great deal of pain in the short-term, but it may mean that they struggle to use their back legs for a few days afterward.
+That means that your dog will be left in a great deal of pain in the short-term and may struggle to use their back legs for a few days afterward.

 What are the Side Effects of Heartworm Treatment?

-As we have just covered, there is always a risk of a dog coughing up blood after a dose of heartworm treatment, maybe even leading to blot clots inside their body, and they may find that their lower back and hind legs ache.
+As we have just covered, there is always a risk of a dog coughing up blood after a dose of heartworm treatment, they may have blot clots inside their body, and their lower back and hind legs might ache from the vaccination.

 If a dog has been provided with the correct dosage of medication to prevent heartworm, there should not be any side effects, especially if you have checked with a vet to ensure that there are no allergies to contend with.